 13. San Francisco 49ers- Javon Kinlaw, DT, South Carolina

-Enter Kinlaw, who’s the freakiest defensive tackle in this entire class.
+Enter Kinlaw, who’s one of the best defensive tackle in this entire class.
 He is just so strong that he’ll push almost every NFL guard out of the way from Day 1, and that’s without a complete toolbox.
 Defensive line coach Kris Kocurek and defensive coordinator Robert Saleh can turn Kinlaw into an All-Pro by teaching him how to incorporate a few more pass-rush moves into his arsenal.

 Even from Day 1, if the 49ers are running stunts with Dee Ford, Arik Armstead, and Nick Bosa, imagine a guy like Kinlaw getting a 1-on-1 against some helpless NFC West guard.
 D.J.
 Fluker, Mike Iupati, Justin Pugh, JR Sweezy, Austin Corbett, and David Edwards won’t have a fun game when Kinlaw’s matched up 1-on-1 with them.
 If teams have to double Kinlaw, that just makes the lives of Bosa, Armstead, and Ford much easier.
 If the 49ers make this pick, Kinlaw has my early vote for Defensive Rookie of the Year.
 San Fran may have lost an All-Pro defensive tackle, but best bet they replace him with a future one.